Saskapult/modupdate/README.md

 Uses twitch app api and cfwidget.
 Big thanks to cfwidget for making any of this possible, I am very grateful.
-Without it we would not be able to tell if a file was for fabric or forge.
+Without it we would need to completely rely on the twitch api search.

 # Usage
 I hope that this is understandable.